leafOfTree/vim-vue-plugin/README.md

 `g:vim_vue_plugin_config`*dict* is the only configuration

-This is the **default value**.
+This is its **default value**.
 You could copy it as a starting point

 ```vim
 let g:vim_vue_plugin_config = {